 The Roundtable has created six videos covering a wide range of contemporary water topics.
 These educational videos provide insights from water leaders across the state and offer direction for policy makers and business leaders to meet the growing demand for water.

-The films are being released January 2018 and will premiere at the State Capital Annex Auditorium on April 11th from 1-3pm: (click links below to watch)
+These films premiered at the State Capital Annex Auditorium on April 2018. (click links below to watch)

 Recent Water Conservation News